A Second Wind for Apache Ambari

 In this blog, learn about the journey of Apache Ambari — why it was retired and then brought back, and what the future holds for this unique open source project.

-What Is Apache Ambari?
+What Is Ambari?

 Ambari is an open source tool created by the Apache Software Foundation that helps organizations provision, manage, and administer Hadoop clusters through a Web UI and RESTful API.